Konstanz: Subdivisions

-Konstanz is subdivided into 15 wards or districts (Stadtteile).
 The island of Mainau belonged to the ward of Litzelstetten, a separate municipality, until its incorporation into Konstanz on 1 December 1971.
+Altstadt and Paradies are the only territories of Germany located south of the Rhine.

 History

 The first traces of civilization in Konstanz date back to the late Stone Age.

 During the reign of Augustus, the Celts living south of the Danube were conquered by the Romans.
 Around 40 AD, the first Romans settled on the site.
 This small town on the left bank of the Rhine was probably first called Drusomagus and belonged to the Roman province of Raetia.
 Its later name, originally Constantia, comes either from the Roman emperor Constantius Chlorus, who fought the Alemanni in the region and built a strong fortress around 300 AD, or from his grandson Constantius II, who visited the region in 354.
 The remains of the late Roman fortress Constantia were discovered in 2003.

 Around 585 the first bishop took up residence in Konstanz and this marked the beginning of the city's importance as a spiritual center.
 By the late Middle Ages, about one quarter of Konstanz's 6,000 inhabitants were exempt from taxation on account of clerical rights.

 Trade thrived during the Middle Ages.
 Konstanz owned the only bridge in the region, which crossed the Rhine, making it a strategic location in the Duchy of Swabia.
 Its linen production had made an international name for the city and it was prosperous.
 In 1192, Konstanz gained the status of Imperial City so it was henceforth subject only to the Holy Roman Emperor.

 In 1414 to 1418, the Council of Constance took place, during which, on 6 July 1415, Jan Hus (Czech religious thinker, philosopher and reformer), who was seen as a threat to Christianity by the Roman Catholic Church, was burned at the stake.
 It was here that the Papal Schism was ended and Pope Martin V was elected during the only conclave ever held north of the Alps.
-Ulrich von Richental's illustrated chronicle of the Council of Constance testifies to all the major happenings during the Council as well as showing the everyday life of medieval Konstanz.
+Ulrich von Richental's illustrated chronicle of the Council of Constance testifies to all the major happenings during the council as well as showing the everyday life of medieval Konstanz.
 The Konzilgebäude where the conclave was held can still be seen standing by the harbour.
-Close by stands the Imperia, a statue that was erected in 1993 to satirically commemorate the Council.
+Close by stands the Imperia, a statue that was erected in 1993 to satirically commemorate the council.